hjwylde/werewolf/README.md

 See `werewolf --help`.

-#### Chat clients
+#### Chat interfaces

-Click through for instructions on how to run a chat client and play werewolf.
+Click through for instructions on how to run a chat interface and play werewolf.

 * [Slack](https://github.com/hjwylde/werewolf-slack)